Likumbi Lya Mize, Zambian ceremonies

 Makishi

-Their role as mediators between the inner and outer universes of the mukanda, i.e. between men and women, initiates and non-initiates, is noteworthy.
+It is worth highlighting their role as mediators between the internal and external universes of mukanda, that is, between men and women, initiates and non-initiates.

 They are also the main protectors of children in the process of initiation, introducing them, throughout their confinement, to specialised knowledge mainly related to the spiritual world.